dnatividade/pox_sdn/README.md

 # pox_sdn
 #### Testing many SDN topologies with POX controller

-In November 2018, at UFLA (Federal University of Lavras) MG - Brazil, the Professor of Computer Networks II gave a job on SDN (Software Defined Network) for the 2018/1 and 2018/2 masters courses.
+In November 2018, at UFLA (Federal University of Lavras) MG - Brazil, Professor of Computer Networks II taught an activity on SDN (Software Defined Network) for the master's courses 2018/1 and 2018/2.

-Here are the files used to get the job done!
+Here are the files used to perform this activity.